bheimbu/evolutionary_ecology/docs/source/index.rst

 Here you can find the documentation of the course.

-Check out the :doc:`usage` section for further information.
+Check out the :doc:`usage` section for further information, and the :doc:`schedule` for details about the timeline.

 .. note::